Bhagavad Gita Chapter 6 Verse 27 Meaning

 Available in 28 languages

-This verse from Chapter 6 of the Bhagavad Gita highlights a practical insight: Supreme Bliss indeed comes to this Yogi whose mind is made peaceful, whose passion is quelled, who has become Brahman, and who is free from sin.
+The Gita addresses self-mastery with characteristic directness here.
+Supreme Bliss indeed comes to this Yogi whose mind is made peaceful, whose passion is quelled, who has become Brahman, and who is free from sin.
+Within the broader arc of Chapter 6, this verse builds on Krishna's systematic exposition of meditation.
+What distinguishes this verse is its integration of self-mastery with the broader framework of the Gita's philosophy.

 — Explained by the Nitya Team